Grilled Turkey –

 - Butter: Generously rub butter or ghee (softened) all over the turkey.
 This will help brown the turkey and also add the the juices that will gather in the bottom of the pan, which can then be used to make gravy later!

 - Season: Use as much salt and pepper as necessary to lightly coat the turkey -the amount will depend on how big your bird is, but don’t be afraid to apply liberally.
+We also have a Turkey Seasoning if you want something other than salt and pepper.

-- Stuffing: We stuffed this bird with an orange, onion and garlic, but feel free to use whatever you wish!
+- Stuffing: We stuffed this bird with an orange, lemon, onion and garlic, but feel free to use whatever you wish!
 If you stuff with actual stuffing, you will want to increase the cook time appropriately.

 You can, but you don’t have to.
 A lot of people do, but it isn’t necessary for a successful Grilled Turkey.
 I have made plenty of grilled turkeys without brining first and they always come out delicious.
 Learn more about brining here + get a great Citrus Turkey Brine recipe here!